 - Ask students to write personal responses to various topics through journals, exit slips or learning logs.

 - Pay attention to the books your students read and to the televisions shows, games and music that interest them.

 - Talk with students about the way they prefer to organize their personal belongings and class work.

-- Offer students icebreaker exercises and pay attention to their interactions.
-Two very good online resources for these activities can be found at these sites:
+Offer students icebreaker exercises and pay attention to their interactions.
+One very good online resource for these activities can be found at this site:

 - “Classroom Icebreakers” at Icebreakers.ws (http://www.icebreakers.ws/classroom-icebreakers)

 Julia G. Thompson received her BA in English from Virginia Polytechnic Institute and State University in Blacksburg.
 She has been a teacher in the public schools of Virginia, Arizona, and North Carolina for more than thirty-five years.